mafgwo/stackedit-plus/src/data/welcomeFile.md

-# Welcome to StackEdit Plus!
+# Welcome to StackEdit+!

 Hi!
-I'm your first Markdown file in **StackEdit Plus**.
-If you want to learn about StackEdit Plus, you can read me.
+I'm your first Markdown file in **StackEdit+**.
+If you want to learn about StackEdit+, you can read me.
 If you want to play with Markdown, you can edit me.
 Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.

 # Files

-StackEdit Plus stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+StackEdit+ stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

 ## Create files and folders